Here's How You Can Stay Safe On The Roads This Winter...

-Winter is well on its way which means the Bendigo region is in for some wild weather over the next few months.
+Winter is well on its way which means the Shepparton region is in for some wild weather over the next few months.

 The Bureau of Meteorology have issued a severe weather warning, so now VicRoads is taking the opportunity to offer up some advice to keep you and your family safe this winter.